leogiraldimg/az900-exam-preparation/README.md

 - Designed for resiliency and continuous availability
   - Maintains a presence in every Azure datacenter
   - Resilient to individual datacenter failures and avoids network slowdowns by being close to users
-  - Requires no downtime for maintenance activitie
+  - Requires no downtime for maintenance activities

 #### What is Azure Marketplace?